Dining out in Tel Aviv restaurants is one of my favorite things to do.

 Read about some of the the best restaurants at the lively Tel Aviv Port and the Namal market.

-Hatachana, the renovated Old Train Station is well worth a visit its its own right, and has some excellent restaurants.
+Hatachana, the renovated Old Train Station is well worth a visit and has some excellent restaurants.

 With so many Israelis travelling to South American, its cuisine is especially popular in Israel.
 Here are some South American eateries in Tel Aviv.